everit-org/coding-conventions/README.md

 ### Type #2

-Projects with API and implementation stored at least two repositories:
+Projects with different versioning lifecycle should be stored in separate repositories.
+E.g. API and implementation projects:
  - one with ending "-api" for the API part,
  - one with ending "-ri" for the implementation, in case of "ri" it means "Reference Implementation"